FortiGate

 Solution

-In cases where a local-in-policy is not working as expected, meaning the traffic that is supposed to be denied are all being sent through.
+In cases where a local-in-policy is not working as expected, meaning that the traffic that is supposed to be denied is all being sent through.

 The prime reason here could be that the implicit deny local in policy is not created.
-Unlike ipv4 policies there is not default implicit deny policy.
+Unlike IPv4 policies, there is no default implicit deny policy.

 edit 1